Due to irresistible temptations, one suffers once, in tribulation. Due to

 Mike actually joined Masonry over two decades ago (1981) but after three meetings (just long enough to take his three degrees), he 'demitted' (quit, albeit in good standing and eligible for reaffiliation).
 Why did he join in the first place?
 He admitted that he did so for purely mercenary reasons, totally against all which Masonry asks of its members.
 In his words:

-Mike was at the time of joining Freemasonry was approximately 35 years old - old enough, we think, to have understood and appreciated the questions he was asked before joining - and to also have understood that a principle tenet of Freemasonry is that it not be used for personal gain.
+Mike was at the time of joining Freemasonry was approximately 35 years old - old enough, we think, to have understood and appreciated the questions he was asked before joining - and to also have understood that a principal tenet of Freemasonry is that one should not join for personal gain.
 Mike claims that his sponsors were good friends; surely, then, he knew what he was getting into....
 Perhaps it was just Mike wanting to be generous and share his incredible wealth of knowledge with the ignorant Freemasons as he now claims?
 We think not.

 Despite current historical revisionism, Mike's constant desire to stay in the spotlight caused him to re-admit his true (and deceitful) intent in becoming a Mason.
 You can see that full message here thanks to Mike himself whose ego caused him to take a message formerly written on the members-only forums of CompuServe in June, 1996 where it had long since passed into oblivion.
 Such braggadocio has often proven his undoing and now provides an indelible record of his blunders and blathers.